silhouettes of soldiers getting on a plane at sunset

 To start we simulated records from an agent-based model to create a digitaltwin of theArmy for characterizing how attritions take place.
 Starting with this controlled, synthetic system allows us to encode simple, probabilistic rules that affect attrition.
 For example, attrition probability may depend only upon the unit the Soldier belongs to and the length of time they have served.
 Simulated records from this model are used to refine and test the attrition model before implementing it on the full Army dataset within PDE.

 The full model uses DOD data from a variety of sources within the PDE including a master personnel file, an analyst file with data collected at enlistment, and a transaction file.
-These provide individual (de-identified) data on the enlistees and their characteristics, information prior to entering the Army such as test scores and educational attainment, and transactional information (or events) upon joining the Army, including information on promotion progression, duty location, and attrition.
+These provide individual (de-identified) data on the enlistees and their characteristics, information before entering the Army such as test scores and educational attainment, and transactional information (or events) upon joining the Army, including information on promotion progression, duty location, and attrition.
 Other data on training, physical fitness, and disciplinary actions are linked from the Digital Training Management System (DTMS) and Interactive Personnel Elective Records Management System (IPERMS).
 Non-DOD estimates from the American Community Survey (ACS) and Bureau of Labor Statistics Quarterly Census of Earnings and Wages (QCEW) are also included at the county level.
 These variables offer a description of the community surrounding the location where a Soldier is stationed.

 References